abhishekgadi10/Job-Finder/README.md

 - **Material-UI:** A popular React UI library for implementing Material Design components.
 - **Custom CSS:** Custom CSS styles for additional styling and customization.
 - **Custom Logic:** Custom logic implementations for handling filters, infinite scroll, and other functionalities.

-## Installation

-1. Clone the repository:
-2. Navigate to the project directory:
-3. Install dependencies:
-4. Start the development server:
-5. The application should now be running at [http://localhost:3000](http://localhost:3000).

 ## Project Structure